Romeo and Juliet Marriage Quotes

 Immoderately she weeps for Tybalt's death,

-And therefore have I little talk'd of love;
+And therefore have I little talked of love,

 For Venus smiles not in a house of tears.